amruta1625/SystemCrash/README.md

 ### To run the project for the frontend.
 * Navigate to the main directory "tradethrill"
 * Now run the command `npm start` inorder to run the frontend server
+* The frontend server would run in the  http://localhost:3000.